 Symptoms include a dull ache, tenderness, and slight swelling.

-- Shoulder Instability — This happens when the ball of the upper arm bone is allowed to move out of the socket when the capsule or ligaments become damaged, and also can happen suddenly or from overuse.
+- Shoulder Instability — This occurs when the head of the humerus is forced out of the shoulder socket, and also can be the result of injury or wear and tear.
 A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
 It often is accompanied by injury to the surrounding areas of the shoulder.
-Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”
+Chronic instability will result in shoulder pain and a sense of the shoulder “giving way.”

 How Do Old Monroe, MO Physical Therapists Treat Shoulder Pain?

 Your customized and proven physical therapy may include any one or a variety of different treatment plans:

 - Instrument-assisted soft tissue mobilization to detect and treat any soft tissue disorders

 - Pre- and post-surgical rehabilitation, coordinated together with your surgeon, if you need surgery to relieve your shoulder pain

 - Kinesio Taping® to reduce pain and inflammation and keep you safe as you participate in sports or go back to work while you are still recovering